Every Campus Library has a Wāhi Rorohiko (Computer Zone) where you can sign in to use the computers.

 Credit cards (Visa or Mastercard) may be used to add money to network accounts online through the student homepage.

 Note that GST is deducted at the time you pay money into your network account.

 You can check your account balance through the student homepage.

-Files may be saved to your H: drive (which is backed up to a server each night), to cloud storage (such as OneDrive), to your own portable storage device (e.g. USB drive), or to CD (using the CD writer on the computers).
+Files may be saved to your H: drive (which is backed up to a server each night), to cloud storage (such as OneDrive), or to your own portable storage device (e.g. USB drive, external hard drive).

 We recommend that you back up your files to a safe location, such as your H: drive or OneDrive.
 USB drives are frequently lost.
 You should also save work regularly during each session, since at times there may be unexpected network disruption.